emo-bon/emo-bon.github.io/README.md

 Below the Data Packages, you can see
 - o EMO BON-related publications
+- o Some results, including the list of accession numbers of the released batches archived in ENA <br>
 - o Documents related to the data management of EMO BON
 - o The various people responsible for the different parts of EMO BON
 <!--